fourgames/template/README.md

 # 🍀 The Library of Four Games
+> [!NOTE]
-Official library for `Four Games`.
+> Official library for `Four Games`.
 A collection of Godot tools, assets, and frameworks designed to make game development faster—inspired by the archives of Ohara and Alexandria.

 <p align="center">
   <img src="src/clover.svg" width="100">
 </p>

 <p align="center">
   <a href="#-marketing-resources">🍀 Marketing resources</a> |
   <a href="#-color-palettes--pixel-art">🎨 Color, Palettes & Pixel Art</a> |